toluwalojurotimiayeni/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-print the last digit of the number stored in the variable number
+Write a program that prints the ASCII alphabet, in lowercase